 The worldwide web – one astronomically large sitemap.
 This was not an accidental term.
 It’s a worldwide network, connected by millions of links that never stop growing.

 But for many small and medium-sized businesses that really don’t have a web of pages, they have channels that send you down a specific path.
 This was fine 10 years ago, but things are changing, and the way that people digest content is changing.
 The problem is that the tools aren’t changing.

 The Rabbit Hole

 Huffington Post, Buzz Feed, and millions of other websites are quickly turning people into content monsters.
-Finish one blog and oh, look theres another article that they recommend that Ill like
+Finish one blog and oh, look there’s another article that they recommend that I’ll like [click].

 Fix the Sitemap First

-The real value of having a detailed sitemap goes back to the montra garbage in, garbage out.
-If we start with a half thought out sitemap, we will move into half thought out wireframes, a half thought out design, and the final output is garbage.
+The real value of having a detailed sitemap goes back to the mantra, “garbage in, garbage out.”
+If we start with a half thought-out sitemap, we will move into half thought-out wireframes, a half thought-out design, and the final output is garbage.

 If you give the user a better experience they are more likely to do business with you.
 From a marketing and user perspective model, getting this right up front will have an exponential impact on the final results of the site.
 So once again another cliche turns out to be capital T true: